Grass Valley, California: History

 Many of those who came to settle in Grass Valley were tin miners from Cornwall, United Kingdom.
 Most arrived between 1860 and 1895, composing three quarters of Grass Valley's population.

+After the Civil War ended and news of death of President Lincoln many in the town rejoiced.
+When these acts of celebration were heard by 1st Battalion of Native Cavalry they sent out a detachment of 25 men.
+Commanded by Second Lieutenant M. E. Jimenez, the detachment rode into town and got into a skirmish with 10 locals.
+Two troopers were wounded in the action.
+The soldiers arrested all 10 of the rebels and took them to Camp Low.

-Grass Valley still holds on to its Cornish heritage, with events such as its annual Cornish Christmas and St Piran's Day celebrations.
+Grass Valley still holds on to its Cornish heritage, with events such as its annual Cornish Christmas and St. Piran's Day celebrations.
 Cornish pasties are a local favorite dish with a few restaurants in town specializing in recipes handed down from the original immigrant generation.
 Grass Valley is also twinned with Bodmin in Cornwall (UK).

-There was formerly a (short-lived) Roman Catholic Diocese of Grass Valley in 1868-1884, later relocated in Sacramento (and now a titular see).
+There was formerly a (short-lived) Roman Catholic Diocese of Grass Valley in 1868–1884, later relocated in Sacramento (and now a titular see).

-The Grass Valley K-Mart store was one of the nation's few remaining still open and the last one in California.
-It closed in 2021.
+The Grass Valley Kmart store, opened in 1981, was the last remaining location in California at the time that it closed in 2021.
+It is now a Target department store.

 Geography

 Grass Valley is located at 39°13′9″N 121°3′30″W (39.219215, -121.058414).
 According to the United States Census Bureau, the city has an area of 4.7 sqmi, all of it land.

 A variety of igneous and metamorphic rock supports Grass Valley.
 Granitic rock such as quartz diorite underlies the downtown core and extends south along Highway 49.
 Metavolcanic rock and diabase underlie areas around the granitic zone.
 Neighborhoods around Nevada County Golf Course and Sierra Nevada Memorial Hospital are underlain by ultramafic rock which supports infertile soils of the Dubakella series.
 Here the vegetation is sparse considering the high average annual precipitation, with much grassland, and forested areas are often dominated by several species of oaks and the crooked, thin-crowned gray pine.
 Luxuriant forest dominated by straight, dense ponderosa pine inhabits the more fertile soils, which include Musick series on granitic rock and Sites series on mafic or metamorphic rock.